 Above all, do not allow your zeal for spiritual processes to override sound medical science.
 Listen to health professionals and scientists.
 This is especially true in situations that involve life-threatening situations.
 The pandemic is a good example.
 If you are sick or injured, your first source of healing should always be trained medical professionals.

 These techniques are just a few of the spiritual technologies we think every spiritual explorer needs.
 Besides, you never know when you need healing or need to help heal someone else.
 In fact, we’ve seen people who aren’t initially interested in becoming spiritual healers.
 They are surprised to learn they have a natural ability in this area.

 There are also needs for emotional and spiritual healing.
 For that reason, many people have sought out the wisdom of an experienced Shaman.
 In fact, the Shamanic Journey is another spiritual technology we teach and highly recommend.
 You don’t have to be a Shaman.
 It is something everyone can learn.
 Sometimes you can identify and remedy the issues yourself.
 Other times you may need the assistance of an experienced healer.

 Many people don’t realize they are the real source of healing.
-They are spiritual healers who have yet to fully awaken their gifts.
-Medications can make all the difference in healing, but it is the body that does the actual healing, not the medicine.
+Some people are spiritual healers who have yet to awaken their gifts.
+Proper use of modern medicine can make all the difference in healing.
+But no matter what you use, it is the body that does the actual healing.